Tigray Region: Judicial branch

 There are three levels of the Tigray state judiciary.
 The lowest level is the court of common pleas: each woreda maintains its own constitutionally mandated court of common pleas, which maintain jurisdiction over all justiciable matters.
 The intermediate-level court system is the district court system.
 Four courts of appeals exist, each retaining jurisdiction over appeals from common pleas, municipal, and county courts in an administrative zone.
 A case heard in this system is decided by a three-judge panel, and each judge is elected.

 The highest-ranking court, the Tigray Supreme Court, is Tigray's "court of last resort".
 A seven-justice panel composes the court, which, by its own discretion, hears appeals from the courts of appeals, and retains original jurisdiction over limited matters.
 The chief judge is called the President of Tigray Supreme Court (W/ro Hirity Miheretab).

 Legislative branch

 The State Council, which is the highest administrative body of the state, is made up of 152 members.

 National politics

 Tigray is represented by 38 representatives in the Federal Democratic Republic of Ethiopia House of Peoples' Representatives.
-But currently after the illegitimate postponement of the national election of Ethiopia Tigray has pulled it representative from the House of House of Peoples' Representatives and has no representation in the Federal parliament Crisis looms in Ethiopia as elections are postponed – DW – 06/16/2020.
+But currently after the illegitimate postponement of the national election of Ethiopia Tigray has pulled it representative from the House of House of Peoples' Representatives and has no representation in the Federal parliament.